jcailler/programmation-fonctionnelle-ul/TP/TP0/README.md

 * Wait until the app is deployed
 * In the installation notice, under the section *IDE en ligne (VSCode)*, on the link after *nom DNS* in a new tab.
 * You will reach another login page.
 Past the password given under the *secrets* section on the previous page.
 * You can now set up your virtual instance of VSCode!
+Please jump to the [Scala Installation part](#scala-installation) below.

 ### Computer Installation